kensanata/spellcasters/Iauniel.md

 things you don't know.
 You must know the location or person or object you're interested in, for this spell to work.

+**Return** (4) allows you to create a silver thread that leads you and up to three others to a destination you have been to before.
+The thread leads through wrinkles in the barrier between the realms and thus effectively allows you to reach any destination in any of the known realms with no more than a dozen steps.

-**Threads of fate** (5) allows you to spin invisible threads of chance and fate to entrap a particular person.
+**Fate** (5) allows you to spin invisible threads of chance and fate to entrap a particular person.
 You can cover a 100ft cube in a day.
 When the person enters the area, they end up doing the things you suggested with your threads, if at all possible.
 Random events trigger reactions that lead to consequences that you have laid out when weaving the threads.
 The spell can be cast multiple times in order to affect more people.
 The threads linger for as long as the surrounding walls keep standing.
 The world is full of these threads, waiting for victims that have passed a way ages ago.

 **Transmigration** (5) allows you to leave your body and transfer your soul into arthropods of any kind: insects, spiders, crabs, no matter